patrickfrey/mewa/doc/grammar.md

 1. _name_ **=** _itemlist_ **;**
     * Simple grammar rule definition with _name_ as left hand _nonterminal_ and _itemlist_ as space separated list of identifiers (nonterminals or lexem names) and strings (keywords and operators as implicitely defiend lexems).
 2. _name_/_priority_ **=** _itemlist_ **;**
     * Rule definition as 1. but with a specifier for the rule priority in _SHIFT/REDUCE_ conflicts.
-The priority specifier is a character **L** or **R** immediately followed by a cardinal number.
+The priority specifier is a character **L** or **R** immediately followed by a integer number.
 The **L** defines the rule to be left handed, meaning that _REDUCE_ is prefered in self including rules **L** -> **L** **..**, whereas **R** defines the rule to be right handed, meaning that _SHIFT_ is prefered in self including rules.
-The cardinal number in the priority specifier specifies the preference in _SHIFT/REDUCE_ involving different rules.
+The integer number in the priority specifier specifies the preference in _SHIFT/REDUCE_ involving different rules.
 The production with the higher of two numbers is preferred in _SHIFT/REDUCE_ conflicts.
 Priorities of SHIFT actions must be consistent for a state.
 3. _name_[ /_priority_ ] **=** _itemlist_ **(** _luafunction_ **)** **;**
     * Rule definition as in (1. or 2.) but with _luafunction_ as a single identifier or an pair of identifiers referring to a function and an optional context argument defined in the typesystem Lua module.
 A rule defined with a function form a node in the resulting AST (abstract syntax tree).
 The result node has all non keyword/operator lexems or other nodes defined inside its right hand part of the rule that are not bound by other nodes as subnodes.
 4. _name_[ /_priority_ ] **=** _itemlist_ **(** **>>** _luafunction_ **)** **;**